anhson8203/Insurance-App/README.md

 2. Follow the on-screen instructions to interact with the application.

 ## Sample Data
-Sample data for customers, insurance cards, and claims is provided in text files within the `src/` directory.
+Sample data for customers, insurance cards, and claims is provided in .txt files within the `src/` directory.
 Ensure that these files exist and are populated with sample data before running the application.

 ## File Structure
 - `src/`: Contains the source code files and data.